markgalassi/try_conda_rpm/README.md

 cartopy is cool, but it does bring in the whole kitchen sink (including compiled code).
-Getting cartopy going is usually rather intrusive on a non-python-person to install it properly.
+Getting cartopy going is usually rather intrusive for a non-python-person trying to install it properly.

 ## How did i do it?